Skip to main content

 A sure-fire way to ensure that the identifier is usable by demand is to include the identifier directly in your configuration.

-Configure ATS with Direct Mode
+Configure ATS With Direct Mode

 if you already have user login information on your backend, use direct mode to provide the identifier directly to the ATS library.
 To use direct mode, certain functionalities need to be enabled in the ATS configuration.
 Note that ATS can be used with any form or way of integration as long as the identifier (email or phone number) is stored somewhere.
 The flow doesn’t differ between log-in modules, newsletter sign-ups, or any other form of collection of the user’s identifier.
 The only difference between each integration is how the email is fetched from the provided technology.
 The push towards the ATS script will always be done in the same manner.